Invoca/developer-docs/source/api_documentation/network_integration/advertisers/_post_advertiser.rst

   ``https://invoca.net/api/@@NETWORK_API_VERSION/<network_id>/advertisers/<advertiser_id_from_network>.json``

-  If you prefer the ``/advertisers.json`` endpoint but receive an error, your network will need to be enabled to auto-generate ids from network.
+  Use the ``/advertisers.json`` endpoint if you want to specify the ID in the post body, or allow the ID to be auto generated.
+  Note: Your account can be configured to automatically generate IDs in a format you specify.
+Contact questions\@invoca.com for more information.

-  If you prefer the ``/advertisers/<advertiser_id_from_network>.json`` endpoint, you can also include an id from network in the json body.
+  Use the ``/advertisers/<advertiser_id_from_network>.json`` endpoint if you want to specify the ID in the URL.
-  However, note that the body's id from network will take precedence over the endpoint's.
+  Note: If you specify the ID in the URL and the body, the body's id will take precedence over the URL.

   Format: application/json